pdjonov/vec3.net/Content/posts/2025-11-20-optimizing-lz4_stream-for-uncached-memory.md

 ### RLE

 It's the second case where things get interesting.
-Becasue the source and destination regions overlap, we can't use `memcpy`.
+Becasue the source and destination regions overlap, I can't use `memcpy`.
 And `memmove` also wasn't designed for RLE shenanigans, so it's also out of the picture.
 (I think my original implementation got this wrong, but it just so happened to work on the standard libraries I run with - I'll fix this eventually.)

 The simplest way to write this is just copying one byte at a time: